 7. Statistical cookies

-While the British ICO statement deviated from the ePrivacy directive by always requiring consent for statistical cookies (also when set-up privacy friendly), CNIL provides us with possibilities to gather statistics without the need to ask for consent.
-One of the conditions under which statistical scrips and cookies can be placed without consent is that it concerns first-party cookies, or when there is a processing agreement in place with the concerning third party.
+While the British ICO statement deviated from the draft ePrivacy Regulation by always requiring consent for statistical cookies (also when set-up privacy friendly), CNIL provides us with possibilities to gather statistics without the need to ask for consent.
+One of the conditions under which statistical scripts and cookies can be placed without consent is that it concerns first-party cookies, or when there is a processing agreement in place with the concerning third party.
 Another requirement is that these cookies can not be placed when the browser sends a ‘Do Not Track’ signal.

 CNIL also adds some further requirements for gathering statistics.
 The gathering of statistics may not proceed for any longer than 13 months and gathered data can not be stored any longer than 25 months.